• Skip to primary navigation

 Whole moong beans, sabut moong, or whole green gram refers to entire, unbroken mung beans with intact green skin.

 On the other hand, moong dal is made by splitting the mung beans.
-When the skin is intact, it’s called green moong dala; when the skin is removed, it is called yellow moong dal.
+When the skin is intact, it’s called green moong dal; when the skin is removed, it is called yellow moong dal.

 Can I make this recipe using whole mung beans instead of split ones?

 Yes, you can.
 Increase the cooking time by 8 minutes, as the whole beans will take longer to cook than the split ones.
-It is also a good idea to soak the beans for 3-4 hours for easy cooking.
+It is also a good idea to soak the whole beans for 3-4 hours for easy cooking.

 Can I make moong dal without soaking it?